 In our last installment of this series, we looked at Ireland as a place to improve your English!
 This Week?
 We will take another look at where to go to improve your English- South Africa!

 South Africa was colonized in 1652 by the Dutch, making Dutch one of the first official languages of South Africa from 1910 to 1925.
 In 1795 the British took control of the Cape of Good Hope and continued to settle through 1843, leading to the establishment of English as an official language, next to Dutch.
 Afrikaans is the third most common language in South Africa and was influenced mostly by the Dutch.
 The other 9 official languages give South Africa the nickname “the rainbow nation.”

+As with many countries where English is an official language, not everyone in South Africa speaks English.
 About half of South Africans have knowledge of the English language.
 In 1822 it became the official language in the Cape Colony.
 Today, it is the primary language used in government and business positions in South Africa.
 Most schools require their classes to be taught in English, but when studying abroad, academic professionals say it is best to know one or two of the non-English languages to get the most of your experience studying in South Africa.